AdobeDocs/campaign-standard.en/help/developing/using/uc-calling-resource-id-key.md

 In this use case, the **Profile** resource has been extended with custom **"CRM ID"** and **"category"** field.
 We will create an identification key for the Profile resource, that will be made up of these two fields.
 We will then configure a filter definition, so that we can access the Profile resource using the identification key.

-This main steps for this use case are:
+The main steps for this use case are:

 1. Configure the identification key for the Profile resource, based on the two fields.
 1. Configure the filter definition, to be able to call the Profile resource using its identification key.